Events

 We can use the addEventListener to register an event listener on the button to set up a function that should be called if the button is clicked.

 The addEventListener function takes two arguments.
-The first argument is the event to listen to (which is 'click' in this case).
+The first argument is the event to listen to (which in this case will be 'click').
 The second argument is a function that takes the specific event and handles it.

 document.querySelector('#example-button').addEventListener('click', () => {